ALEHACKsp/LobbySimulatorCompanion/README.md

     * Npcap (https://nmap.org/npcap/).
       * Tick "Install Npcap in WinPcap API-compatible Mode" during installation (For advanced users: Add %SystemRoot%\System32\Npcap\ to PATH instead.)
+1. Download loop.jar from the [releases page](https://github.com/nickyramone/LobbySimulatorCompanion/releases).
-1. Create a folder where you would like to install this app (Example, under C:\Program Files\LobbySimulatorCompanion) and place loop.jar there.
+1. Create a folder where you would like to install this app (Example, under C:\Program Files\LobbySimulatorCompanion) and place the jar there.
    * Tip: Don't throw it under the desktop.
 Just create a folder where to contain this application, and then create a desktop launcher if you want.

-1. **If UAC is enabled:**\
+1. **If UAC (User Account Control) is enabled:**\
   You may need to run the application via Command Prompt (this is due to the PCap4J library being unable to find devices).
     * Copy the folder path that LOOP is in, for example: C:\Users\Dwight\Programs\LOOP\
     * Right-click in the same directory as LOOP and create a new text document.
     * Open it with Notepad and type, cd C:\The\Path\You\Copied\Earlier
     * Start a new line with Enter and type, javaw -jar loop.jar
     * Choose Save As and name it LOOP.bat with the option All Files selected
     * Right-click the new batch file and Run as Administrator

 # How to run?